CompassDPO: Dynamics-Controlled Direct Preference Optimization for Robust Safety Alignment: The Proposed

+After conflicting update components are reduced by directional control, the mini-batch update can still be dominated by high-loss tail samples.
+Such tail samples are not always harmful: many may correspond to hard preference pairs that still provide useful learning signals.
+Magnitude control therefore does not discard them.
+Instead, it softly winsorizes the excessive part of tail losses, limiting their influence while preserving their gradients.

-Stage~II operates on the per-sample mixed losses $\{\tilde{\ell}_i\}_{i=1}^{B}$ produced by Stage~I. We first define a batch-dependent threshold $\tau$ that marks the onset of the high-loss tail, set as the $q$-quantile of the batch losses:
+Magnitude control operates on the per-sample mixed losses $\{\tilde{\ell}_i\}_{i=1}^{B}$ produced by directional control.
+We first define a batch-dependent threshold $\tau$ for the high-loss tail, set as the $q$-quantile of the batch losses:

-Samples with $\tilde{\ell}_i > \tau$ are treated as tail samples.
-The strength of loss capping is adapted to the current batch based on margin consistency.
-Intuitively, batches with many negative or weakly separated margins are more ambiguous and require stronger regularization.
-We therefore compute a batch-level capping budget $\rho_w$ from the margin statistics and treat it as a constant during backpropagation.
-This budget controls the total amount of capping applied within the batch.
+Samples with $\tilde{\ell}_i > \tau$ form the tail set.
+The capping strength is adapted to the current batch using margin statistics.
+Intuitively, when a batch contains more negative or weakly separated margins, preference separation is less stable, and stronger magnitude control is applied.
+We compute a batch-level capping strength $\rho_w$ from these margin statistics and treat it as a constant during backpropagation.
+This strength controls the maximum average amount of soft capping applied within the batch.